theautomationdude/Blog/content/posts/DeployAZSubscriptionsAsCode/index.md

 This will be the displayName of the actual subscription, for each subscription we will use the sub.name object as the deployment loops through the array.

 ##### additionalProperties{managementGroupId:}
 This is the managementGroup the subscription will be deployed to.
-We use the same managementgroup that we have chosen to do this bicep deployment to, by using the managementGroup() funtion in bicep to get the id.
+We use the same managementgroup that we have chosen to do this bicep deployment to, by using the *managementGroup()* function in bicep to get the id.

 ##### workload
-There are different workloads available like 'Production' and 'Devtest', I've chosen 'Production'.
+There are different workloads available like 'Production' and 'Devtest', the *sub.workload* value, from the array we defined, is being used to set the subscription workload.

 ##### output
 Again we use a for loop to iterate through the subscriptions, but here we have added the counter *i*.
 In each iteration the *i* will increase and we will use it to get the object with that index in the array.
 This gives us the subscription details like subscriptionId's in the output from the deployment.
 In an automated process you may want to update the datasource with these.